ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 This didn't give me much, unfortunately.

-I also found a string I used for dhe `%d` at `exe_base + 0x2080`
+I did find a string I later used for the `%d` at `exe_base + 0x2080`

 ![printf](string.png)

 ## The actual solve

 I finally tried to do a ropchain with open - read - write .
-But I didn't know which FD would be returned from open(), and I didn't assume it would be on FD 3, So I wrote a chain to find out.
+But I didn't know which FD would be returned from open(), and I didn't want to assume it would be on FD 3, So I wrote a chain to find out.

-using a gadget with "xcgh eax, edx" to put the returned FD into the right register for `dprintf`, and the string with `%d` from the leaked executable I got the following chain:
+Used a gadget with "xchg eax, edx" to put the returned FD into the right register for `dprintf` and the string with `%d` from the leaked executable to get the following chain:

 ```python
 rop.open(buffer,0)